srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 * Paragraph.
 (Required)

-1. The paragraph describing your buisness idea or charity appeal may have between 1 and 100 words.
+1. The paragraph describing your business idea or charity appeal may have between 1 and 100 words.

 2. The paragraph may be in any language.